-The first thing you’ll notice when you hit the Amazon page is just how highly rated it is, coming in with a 4.6/5.0 rating, with 89% being 4 stars or above.
+The first thing you’ll notice when you hit the Amazon page is just how highly rated it is, coming in with a 4.6/5.0 rating at time of writing, with 89% being 4 stars or above.

 Now the product itself has many features and benefits: